Nischal1011/DS_Interview_Foundation/ML.md

   - **High variance**: The model is sensitive to specific training data, leading to large fluctuations in predictions.
 This is often a case of **overfitting**.

 <img width="557" alt="image" src="https://github.com/user-attachments/assets/de0fdf81-5a0d-4932-9de4-7cfaa193faf0" />

+## Q2) How to Address the Bias-Variance Tradeoff?

+### If the Model is Underfitted (High Bias):
+- **Fit a more complex model**: For example, use tree-based models or other algorithms capable of capturing complex relationships in the data.
+- **Hyperparameter tuning**: Use techniques like cross-validation to optimize hyperparameters and improve model performance.

+### If the Model is Overfitted (High Variance):
+- **Apply regularization**: Use techniques such as:
+  - **L1 regularization (Lasso)**: Helps by shrinking less important features to zero, effectively performing feature selection.
+  - **L2 regularization (Ridge)**: Penalizes large coefficients to reduce model complexity.
+- **Simplify the model**: Reduce model complexity by limiting the depth of a tree, the number of features, or using simpler algorithms.
+- **Increase training data**: Adding more data helps the model generalize better.